conorhastings/react-emoji-react/README.md

 You can modify the following styling options:

-* `wrapperStyle` - controls the borders around emoji
+* `wrapperStyle` - controls the borders around emoji.
-* `wrapperHover` - controls the borders around emoji when hovering
+* `wrapperHover` - controls the borders around emoji when hovering.
-* `emojiStyle` - controls emoji themselves
+* `emojiStyle` - controls emoji themselves.
-* `countstyle` - controls the style of each emojis' count
+* `countstyle` - controls the style of each emojis' count.
-* `countHover` - controls the style of emoji count when hovering
+* `countHover` - controls the style of emoji count when hovering.
-* `searchInput` - controls search input style
+* `searchInput` - controls search input style.
-* `selectorStyle` - controls style of selector
+* `selectorStyle` - controls style of selector.
+* `xStyle` - controls style of close icon.